 1.)
 How do I perform availability of a trademark search?

 In order to search whether there exists a trademark or not, it would probably search the USPTO database through the Trademark Electronic Search System (TESS).
-Apart from database search and common law search wherein you search on the internet, social network, business directories also exist.
+Apart from database search and common law search, wherein you search on the internet and social networks, business directories also exist.

 2.)
 Can you trademark a name if it is not in the USPTO database?

 No, not quite.
-Mark is common law but USPTO is not.
-Conduct a reasonable common law search by searching one or two or three databases on the internet.
+Mark is common law, but USPTO is not.
+Conduct a reasonable common law search by searching one, two, or three databases on the internet.

 3.)
 Can I use an infringing trademark name?

-precise replica of current marks cannot be built in law where the mark exist exist exist in succession succession succession for same series of business of marketplace or same business of service.
-Relief on distinctive trademark are available.
+A precise replica of current marks cannot be built in law where the mark exists in succession for the same series of business in the marketplace or the same business of service.
+Relief on distinctive trademarks is available.

-6.) availability searching availability of attorney service to be employed is precondition?
+6.)
+Is searching for the availability of attorney services to be employed a precondition?

-But always isn’t bad practice in availing services of professional trademark attorney and secondly status quo because they will.
+But it isn’t always bad practice to avail yourself of the services of a professional trademark attorney, and secondly status quo is because they will.

-They will select you also from bog of some future bog of filing.
+They will select you also from a bog of some future bog of filing.

 7.)
-Is there time limit to check availability of a trademark?
+Is there a time limit to check the availability of a trademark?

-There is no time limit to check availability of a trademark.
-For quick search, it would be done within hours and if it is good search, particularly if it is international mark or extensive use, it would be done within days.
+There is no time limit to check the availability of a trademark.
+For a quick search, it would be done within hours, and if it is a good search, particularly if it is an international mark or extensive use, it would be done within days.

-If all those people who have worked so hard under your brand name, then never you would go to court cases and get your brand well wrapped.
+If all those people who have worked so hard under your brand name did, then you would never go to court cases and get your brand well wrapped.